Pocket-sized dogs or miniature dogs are commonly referred to as Teacup dogs these days.

-Seeing these little darlings in movies, on TV, and in our own neighborhoods has created an insatiable market for small dogs these days.
+Seeing these little darlings in movies, on TV, and in our own neighborhoods has created an insatiable market for small dogs.
 The smaller the better.

 But is a Teacup dog right for you?…